fwal923/climate_data/README.md

 # climate_data
-This repo lets you download the final tables for my climate data map on Tableau Public.
+This repo lets you download the final tables for my climate data map dashboard on Tableau Public.

 Please note that, whilst I did generate the tables, the data within the tables was sourced from wikipedia, google maps, and a citymapper.
 Links to the references can be found on the "Data info" dash in the Tableau dashboard.